Tropico 4

 “Plus the wholesomeness of your trusted advisor and his crush, Miss Sunny!”

-Character development in the game is noted for its strategic elements, allowing players to thoughtfully plan their island and character designs.
-Users recommend making early hard saves to facilitate adjustments and improvements in layout, highlighting the intricate nature of character progression and customization.
+Character development in the game is noted for its strategic elements, particularly in planning island layouts and character designs.
+Players are encouraged to make hard saves early on to refine their choices, highlighting the intricate nature of character progression and customization.

 “There is some strategy involved - such as planning out your island and character design.
 I suggest making a hard save early so you can start over when you realize how you could have laid out your city a little better.”